Solarplicity is now EDF: customer queries answered

-Setting up a new online account will only take a couple of minutes.
+Setting up a new EDF online account will only take a couple of minutes.
 You will need to provide an email address and have your new account number handy in order to register your home.
-Check out our EDF Energy login guide for help setting up and signing into your online account.

 Customers will be able to do the following through the online portal: